According to cell and animal models, CBD helps promote cancer cell death. Will it work in humans?

 Researchers have found that cannabis provides pain relief in patients with advanced cancer.
 Findings also reveal that some cannabis treatments have better anti-nauseant efficacy compared to traditional anti-emetic drugs taken during chemotherapy.
 However, emerging research suggests that cannabis may not only be efficacious as a treatment for the symptoms of cancer and cancer treatment, but as a potential future direct treatment for cancer itself.
-Most recently, researchers are lauding the benefits that a cannabis-based treatment could have on stage 4 stomach cancer.
+Most recently, researchers are lauding the benefits that a cannabis-based treatment may have on stage 4 stomach cancer.

 Scientific Basis for Cannabis-Based Cancer Treatment